manumolina/PanTEon/README.md

 ```

 options:
-  -h, --help            show this help message and exit
+* -h, --help: show this help message and exit
-  -f FASTA, --fasta FASTA
-                        Path to the TE fasta file
+* -f FASTA, --fasta FASTA: Path to the TE fasta file
-  -w WORK_DIR, --work-dir WORK_DIR
-                        Path to the working directory
+* -w WORK_DIR, --work-dir WORK_DIR: Path to the working directory
-  -t THREADS, --threads THREADS
-                        Number of threads to be used
+* -t THREADS, --threads THREADS: Number of threads to be used
-  -n MODELS, --models MODELS
-                        Models to be used (comma-separated).
+* -n MODELS, --models MODELS: Models to be used (comma-separated).
 Options=All, NeuralTE, Terrier, CREATE, ClassifyTE, DeepTE, Inpactor2_Class, TERL, BERTE, TEClass2
-  -d MODELS_DIRECTORY, --models_directory MODELS_DIRECTORY
-                        Directory where models will be stored during training
+* -d MODELS_DIRECTORY, --models_directory MODELS_DIRECTORY:Directory where models will be stored during training
-  -z MIN_PROB, --min_prob MIN_PROB
-                        Minimum probability to classify a TE
+* -z MIN_PROB, --min_prob MIN_PROB: Minimum probability to classify a TE

 It is highly recommended to create and use an output directory in each execution to avoid the substitution of result files from different runs of PanTEon.